LLOYELYSIA/LLOYELYSIA/README.md

  ⠀I will never initiate an *interaction / conversation* *!*

- ⠀Not really into fandom stuff and dramas. ⠀ If you want to argue with someone about *characters / ships*, I'm not the right person *!*
+ ⠀Not really into fandom stuff and dramas. ⠀ If you want to argue about *characters / ships*, I'm not the right person *!*

  ⠀I'm only into LEGO Ninjago. ⠀ If you want to talk about ***your favourite*** *characters / ships* without being judged, I'm the right person *!*